 What if I don’t agree with my assessment?

-If you don’t agree with your assessment, please let us know by writing or talking to the person who carried out your assessment.
+If you don’t agree with your assessment, please let us know by writing or talking to the person who carried it out.
 You should contact them within two weeks of the date of your assessment.
 You should tell them why you think the assessment is wrong and what you would like us to do.
 They will discuss it with a team manager who will then contact you to speak to you about it.
-After talking with you they may ask someone else to visit you to carry out a new assessment.
+After talking with you they may ask someone else to carry out a new assessment.

 If you are still not satisfied after a discussion with a team manager, or if you do not agree with the result of the second assessment, you can ask for it to be reviewed by the Social Care Panel which meets every week.
 If you would like this to happen you should let us know within two weeks of when your second assessment, or the discussion with the manager, took place.
 The person who chairs the panel, a senior manager, will write to you within three working days after the panel meeting to explain its decision.

 If you are not satisfied with the service we provide you can make a complaint at any time.
-Please see the Somerset County Council complaints procedure information sheet A3: ‘Compliments, Comments and Complaints in Adult Social Care’.
+Please see the Somerset County Council complaints procedure information sheet A11: ‘Compliments, Comments and Complaints in Adult Social Care’.

 Care and support plan